Load up your TBR list with this list of books set in Scotland and then get inspired to go there!

 The Blackhouse (Lewis Trilogy series), Peter May

 Edinburgh cop Fin Macleod is sent out the outer Hebrides to Lewis Island in order to investigate a hanging.
-Fin was raised on the remote island and finds that his return puts a grip onto his psyche.
+Fin was raised on the remote island and finds that his return puts an uncomfortable grip on his psyche.

 A Strange Scottish Shore, Juliana Grey